Ultraluxe25/Sunmait-Technologies-Data-Science/home works/home work 2/README.md

-# Home work `week-2` Overview
+# Project Overview

-This project aims to use machine learning model for sentiment analysis by Hugging Face.
+This project aims to create a robust and efficient machine learning model for sentiment analysis by Hugging Face.
 The project utilizes a FastAPI backend for serving predictions via a RESTful API.
 Comprehensive unit tests ensure the reliability and accuracy of the prediction model.

 ## Project Structure